 It is essential to take notes while studying.
 This is a talent that is best learned in high school.
+Even those who are writing essays for money utilize note-taking and outline skills to stay organized.
 However, it is critical from the earliest days of college and university.
-After all, the student requires the following:
+After all, the student requires the following structure in their approach:

 - Quickly write down vast amounts of information in lectures.

 - Structure data to make it easier to remember.